• Skip to primary navigation

 For the Dough

-• In the bowl of your mixer add the sour cream, buttermilk, sugar, yolk, vanilla, and orange peel (if using).
+• In the bowl of your mixer add the sour cream, buttermilk, sugar, yolk, vanilla, and orange zest.
 Mix on medium speed until smooth and fully combined, scraping the sides with a rubber spatula as needed.

 • In a medium bowl, combine the flour, baking powder,salt, and baking soda.
 Stir with a whisk to combine.